martin-olivier/airgorah/docs/packaging.md

 cd airgorah
 ```

-Then, to create a `debian` package, you can use the following command:
+Then, you will be able to create a `debian` package by running the following commands:

 ```sh
 cargo install cargo-deb